urbanairship/java-library/docs/index.rst

     APIClientResponse<APIListAllSchedulesResponse> response = apiClient.listAllSchedules();

     APIListAllSchedulesResponse obj = response.getApiResponse();

-    int count = obj.getCount();
+    // Number of scheduled pushes in this response int count = obj.getCount();

-    int totalCount = obj.getTotal_Count();
+    // Total number of scheduled pushes in the app int totalCount = obj.getTotal_Count();

+    // URL for the next page of schedule pushes
     String nextPage = obj.getNext_Page();

+    // List of SchedulePayloads
     List<SchedulePayload> listOfSchedules = obj.getSchedules();

     // You can specify a url string for nextPage